 Further members are expected to join the coalition shortly.

-An IFSS partner is an organisation that supports a collaborative approach to the development of international standards and commits, in principle, to the adoption of the suite.
-Partners might include, but are not restricted to, the following types of organisation:
+An IFSS supporter is an organisation that supports a collaborative approach to the development of international standards and commits, in principle, to the adoption of the suite.
+Supporters might include, but are not restricted to, the following types of organisation:

-Prospective IFSS partners are asked to express their interest through any member of the IFSS Coalition, or by emailing the author for further details.
+Prospective IFSS supporters are asked to express their interest through any member of the IFSS Coalition, or by emailing Gary Strong for further details.

 Gary Strong FRICS